ksy141/openmscg/docs/source/commands/common.rst

 .. |cli-opt-forcefield| replace:: For more details about defining a force field by a `YAML` file, see `here <../basics.html#force-field-molecular-mechanics>`__.

-.. |cli-opt-expair| replace:: The option ``--expair`` excludes 1-2, 1-3, 1-4 neighbors when building the pair-list.
+.. |cli-opt-expair| replace:: The option ``--exclude`` excludes 1-2, 1-3, 1-4 neighbors when building the pair-list.
 It takes a string with 3 bits, each bit is 1 or 0 switching the types of neighbors on or off.
 Deafult "111" means excluding all bonding neighbors.